DMoon19/DMoon19/README.md

 - 🌙 Hi, I’m @DMoon19
 - 👨‍💻 I’m interested in programming games and learning the types of languages
-- 📄 I’m currently learning basic programming such as C#, Java, SQL, Javascript and Python🐍
+- 📄 I’m currently learning basic programming such as C#, Java, SQL, Javascript
-- 💻 I’m looking to collaborate on ...
 - 🗣 How to reach me @Dmoon19_